IBM-Cloud/docs/support/index.md

 <li>If you don't have an IBM ID, you can contact someone in your organization who does have one, or work with your IBM representative.
 <p>**Note**: At your request, a list of users in your org who can serve as contacts for support tickets can be displayed on the **Support** page in the {{site.data.keyword.Bluemix_notm}} user interface in your Dedicated environment.</p></li>
 </ul>

+If you are a {{site.data.keyword.Bluemix_notm}} Dedicated customer in China, you can request support from the [UNISYS Service Management IBM Bluemix page](https://chinabluemix.itsm.unisysedge.cn){: new_window}.
+In addition, customers in China can get free support at [IBM developerWorks China Developer Centers](https://developer.ibm.com/cn_answers/bluemix/){: new_window}.

 ### Contacting support for {{site.data.keyword.Bluemix_notm}} Local